Want the perfect workout program?Take Quiz

 We all know eating the right foods and in the right amounts is critical to achieving your fitness goals.
 However, time and money are two common excuses for why people can't get it done.

 Meal prep is a simple concept.
 Instead of cooking each meal from scratch when it’s time to eat, meal prep involves preparing a bunch of meals ahead of time and storing them until they are needed.
-Not only does meal prep make staying on your diet more manageable, but it can also be cheaper.
+Not only does meal prep for weight loss make staying on your diet more manageable, but it can also be cheaper.

 When you are on the go, meal prep makes sticking to your macros as convenient as possible.